 The EU may find an impetus to depart from an exclusive security-oriented migration policy in international law.
 The Global compact for Migration signed in December 2018 is for example based on a much more inclusive approach to migration, considering that crossing borders cannot be considered as a public offense but should be conceived as a global challenge and opportunity.
 The 11th objective of the Global Compact is to manage borders in an integrated, secure and coordinated manner.
 This general principle is of the utmost importance for the European Union as open borders is the heart of its integration.
 It is obvious that external EU borders generate differential treatments of crossing considering the necessity to guarantee internal security of the EU and its Member States.
 The Global Compact for Migration however insists on the necessary protection rather than on the detection of migrants.
 One of the consequences of such an approach is the development of technical cooperation agreements to strengthen border management, particularly in emergency situations.
 Solidarity between Member States is therefore not a simple question of sharing the burden generated by migration but on the contrary about enhancing solidarity to promote migrants' fundamental rights.
-The Commission's proposal for a new Asylum and
+The Commission's proposal for a new Asylum and this definition, security risk is one of the three potential dangers of migration for Member States and not the only one (or even the most important one).
+Such reform allows for a more individual tracing of danger so to avoid a purely negative perception of movements of persons all around the world.
+Such a technical infrastructure is obviously a necessary tool for better control without obliging migrants to wait at borders or to know in which category of migrants they will be classified.
+Such technological control may help to develop a more inclusive approach of international migrations, supporting the proposals of the newly appointed Commission in December 2019.

 Migration Pact follows the same lines but it is not clear that Member States will consent to such a reorientation of European migration policy.
 The same ambiguous approach characterizes the development of smart external borders (Communication of the Commission, Commission Work Program 2020, A Union that strives for more, COM/2020/37 final).
 3.2 The potential of Smart borders for a more effective and individualized management of borders